Why Nick Viall Won’t Marry ‘The Bachelor’ Winner Vanessa Grimaldi

 Despite getting down on one knee and proposing to her during The Bachelor Season 21 finale earlier this month, Nick Viall is now admitting that he has no plans to marry Vanessa Grimaldi.

-Nick made the confession following his most recent performance on Dancing With the Stars on March 27, which saw the former bachelor survive the first elimination, as Viall revealed that he and Vanessa won’t be getting married; at least not anytime soon.
+Nick made the confession following his most recent performance on Dancing With the Stars on March 27, which saw the former bachelor survive the first elimination, as Viall revealed that he and Vanessa wouldn’t be getting married; at least not anytime soon.

 “No, no,” Nick responded when asked if he and Vanessa have been discussing their wedding and making big plans to tie the knot, confirming that he and Grimaldi won’t be rushing down the aisle to get married because they both think it’s “too early” for them.